cdt-data-science/pkg-example/README.md

     * YOU LITERALLY JUST SAVED 24-26 HOURS (You spent 2-4 writing better code - this gets significantly faster with practice)

-A pylint test - you can exclude some of the warnings using the `--disable` flag.
+A pylint typo - you can exclude some of the warnings using the `--disable` flag.
 Given that `black` doesn't actually conform to PEP8 (:grimacing:), you may want to call pylint as below to remove some guff:
 ```